 Parenting in the age of awfulness is difficult, and let me tell you why: It’s absolutely important to decorate the nursery of your dreams, start a baby registry early, and stock up on the perfect baby gear, but it’s even more important to know how to raise your baby and raise it right.
 You must understand the issues and challenges you encounter as a parent and resolve them in a responsive and holistic manner.

 Parenting is challenging and messy but very rewarding.
 However, with the right information and a lot of patience, it can be done, and it can be done right!
 This site is a small attempt to share some useful information, insights, and tips about science-based responsive parenting.

-I have always loved solving common health and parenting related problems; I love chemistry and biology and want to improve human health.
-That’s why I decided to study in allied health sciences.
+I have always loved solving common health and parenting-related problems; I love chemistry and biology and want to improve human health.
+That’s why I decided to study allied health sciences.
 I love reading scientific articles and journals, which is exactly what I did when I was expecting Tara during my maternity leave and when I was at home with her for a whole year and a half.

 I started exploring evidence-based parenting.
 I started reading parenting articles and pediatric journals in order to better equip myself for this crucial phase of life.
 I also started consolidating my learning in the form of writing.
 Parenting Science is the result of this endeavor.

 However, I am not the only voice on Parenting Science.
 Some of the articles have been written by a learned peer of mine who has a doctorate in Pharmacy and a Certificate in Child Psychology and Counseling (CPCS).
 However, due to his institutional affiliation, he wishes to remain anonymous on Parenting Science.